-3. Uniform rules of procedure for the filing of notice of protests and formal written protests.
-The Administration Commission may prescribe the form and substantive provisions of a required bond.

-4. Uniform rules of procedure for the filing of petitions for administrative hearings pursuant to s.
+- 3. Uniform rules of procedure for the filing of notice of protests and formal written protests.
+The Administration Commission may prescribe the form and substantive provisions of a required bond. - 4.
+Uniform rules of procedure for the filing of petitions for administrative hearings pursuant to s.
 120.569 or s.
 120.57.
-Such rules shall require the petition to include:

-a.
-The identification of the petitioner.

-b.
-A statement of when and how the petitioner received notice of the agency's action or proposed action.

-c.
-An explanation of how the petitioner's substantial interests are or will be affected by the action or proposed action.

-d.
-A statement of all material facts disputed by the petitioner or a statement that there are no disputed facts.

-e.
-A statement of the ultimate facts alleged, including a statement of the specific facts the petitioner contends warrant reversal or modification of the agency's proposed action.
+Such rules shall require the petition to include: - a.
+The identification of the petitioner, including the petitioner's e-mail address, if any, for the transmittal of subsequent documents by electronic means. - b.
+A statement of when and how the petitioner received notice of the agency's action or proposed action. - c.
+An explanation of how the petitioner's substantial interests are or will be affected by the action or proposed action. - d.
+A statement of all material facts disputed by the petitioner or a statement that there are no disputed facts. - e.
+A statement of the ultimate facts alleged, including a statement of the specific facts the petitioner contends warrant reversal or modification of the agency's proposed action. - f.

-f.
 A statement of the specific rules or statutes that the petitioner contends require reversal or modification of the agency's proposed action, including an explanation of how the alleged facts relate to the specific rules or statutes.

-g.
-A statement of the relief sought by the petitioner, stating precisely the action petitioner wishes the agency to take with respect to the proposed action.

-5. Uniform rules for the filing of request for administrative hearing by a respondent in agency enforcement and disciplinary actions.
-Such rules shall require a request to include:

-a.
-The name, address, and telephone number of the party making the request and the name, address, and telephone number of the party's counsel or qualified representative upon whom service of pleadings and other papers shall be made;

-b.
-A statement that the respondent is requesting an administrative hearing and disputes the material facts alleged by the petitioner, in which case the respondent shall identify those material facts that are in dispute, or that the respondent is requesting an administrative hearing and does not dispute the material facts alleged by the petitioner; and c.
+- g.
+A statement of the relief sought by the petitioner, stating precisely the action petitioner wishes the agency to take with respect to the proposed action. - 5.
+Uniform rules for the filing of request for administrative hearing by a respondent in agency enforcement and disciplinary actions.
+Such rules shall require a request to include: - a.
+The name, address, e-mail address, and telephone number of the party making the request and the name, address, and telephone number of the party's counsel or qualified representative upon whom service of pleadings and other papers shall be made; - b.
+A statement that the respondent is requesting an administrative hearing and disputes the material facts alleged by the petitioner, in which case the respondent shall identify those material facts that are in dispute, or that the respondent is requesting an administrative hearing and does not dispute the material facts alleged by the petitioner; and - c.
 A reference by file number to the administrative complaint that the party has received from the agency and the date on which the agency pleading was received.